Alexander Waugh: Career

 Waugh's biography Fathers and Sons: The Autobiography of a Family (2004), written at the suggestion of Sir Vidia Naipaul after his father died, is a portrait of the male relations across five generations in his own family.
 Described as "breezily irreverent" by John Banville in The New York Review of Books, it formed the basis of a BBC Four television documentary, presented by the author, which was broadcast in 2006.
-He is the general editor of The Complete Works of Evelyn Waugh (43 volumes planned), a project which began in 2009 with the first four volumes appearing in 2017 published by the Oxford University Press.
+He was the general editor of The Complete Works of Evelyn Waugh (43 volumes planned), a project which began in 2009 with the first four volumes appearing in 2017 published by the Oxford University Press.

-Waugh's biography of the Wittgenstein family (The House of Wittgenstein: A Family at War) was published in 2008.
+Waugh's biography of the Wittgenstein family, The House of Wittgenstein: A Family at War, was published in 2008.
 Terry Eagleton in a review for The Guardian found it an "eminently readable, meticulously researched account of the Wittgenstein madhouse".
 Although he thought Waugh wrote less about Ludwig Wittgenstein than he would desire, he "certainly casts some light" on the philosopher's "extraordinary contradictions."
-Philosopher Ray Monk in his review for Standpoint magazine commented that Waugh, in his account of a substantial portion of the Wittgenstein family fortune ending up with the Nazis, uses "much hitherto unknown documentation" and "Waugh's version is more authoritative and fuller than previous accounts."
-Monk writes that concert pianist Paul Wittgenstein gains the largest share of the text and much of the book is written from his viewpoint.
+Ludwig Wittgenstein's biographer Ray Monk, in his review for Standpoint magazine, commented that Waugh, in "an extraordinarily detailed account of how large parts of the Wittgenstein wealth ended up in the hands of the Nazis", uses "much hitherto unknown documentation", making his account "more authoritative and fuller than previous accounts".
+Monk also notes that "Waugh devotes far more space to [concert pianist] Paul Wittgenstein than he does to Paul's siblings, including his more famous younger brother, the philosopher Ludwig Wittgenstein".

 His other books include Time: From Microseconds to Millennia; A Search for the Right Time (1999) and God (2002).
 In Evelyn Waugh: Fictions, Faith and Family, Michael G. Brennan described Time as being "one of the most intriguing books produced by" any of his later family.
 "Ranging through religious, classical and renaissance scholarship, it blends past beliefs and theories, often in gently subversive ways, with more recent scientific thought."